Python

 makefiles/py.mk:218: *** ###.
 Stop.

-The following example demonstrates how to set MD_FMT_PATH
+The following example demonstrates how to set MD_FMT_PATH for a single Markdown file:

 ### Formatting Markdown files under "docs/docs/index.md"